Games and Competition

 - On the Summer Cycle, this means that athletes who have progressed through the Area Advancement level will this year compete at Regional Level.

-- On the Winter Cycle, athletes will this year compete at the Special Olympics Ireland Winter Games.
-Find out more about the upcoming Ireland Winter Games here.
+- On the Winter Cycle, this year athletes were due to compete at the Special Olympics Ireland Winter Games but due to the COVID-19 pandemic these Games were postponed.
+You can find out more about the Ireland Winter Games here.